Joe Borowski (baseball)

-Joseph Thomas Borowski (born May 4, 1971) is a sports broadcaster for the Arizona Diamondbacks, as well as a former professional baseball right-handed relief pitcher.
+Joseph Thomas Borowski (born May 4, 1971) is an American sports broadcaster for the Arizona Diamondbacks and former professional right-handed relief pitcher in Major League Baseball.
 He played in Major League Baseball for the Baltimore Orioles, Atlanta Braves, New York Yankees, Chicago Cubs, Tampa Bay Devil Rays, Florida Marlins, and Cleveland Indians.

 Career

 High school career

 Borowski grew up in Bayonne, New Jersey, attended Marist High School and was an All-America selection in both football and baseball and a two-time All-State selection in both sports.
 He attended Rutgers University in New Jersey.

 Major League Baseball career

 Borowski was drafted in the 32nd round (823rd overall) of the 1989 Major League Baseball draft by the Chicago White Sox.
 On March 31, 1991, he was traded to the Baltimore Orioles in exchange for Pete Rose Jr. Borowski made his major league debut for the Orioles on July 9, 1995, against his former team, the White Sox.
 He tossed a scoreless ninth inning to close out an 11–2 Orioles win.
 Borowski made six appearances for the Orioles in 1995, recording a 1.23 ERA.

 On December 17, 1995, Borowski was traded to the Atlanta Braves along with pitcher Chaad Stewart in exchange for starting pitcher Kent Mercker.
 In Atlanta, Borowski split time between the majors and the Triple-A Richmond Braves.
 He was later claimed off waivers by the New York Yankees on September 15, 1997.
 He made one appearance for the Yankees that season on September 18 against the Detroit Tigers, recording the loss after allowing two earned runs and walking four batters in two innings in a 9–7, 11-inning loss.
 In 1998, Borowski made eight appearances with the Yankees, going 1–0 with a 6.52 ERA.

 Borowski spent the 1999 season in the Milwaukee Brewers organization, going 6–2 with four saves and a 5.46 ERA in 58 games for the Triple-A Louisville RiverBats.
 On November 9, 1999, he signed with the Cincinnati Reds, but was later released on March 21, 2000.
 Borowski then spent the 2000 season pitching in the Mexican League for the Monterrey Sultanes and in the Atlantic League of Professional Baseball for the Newark Bears.